thunlp/NREPapers/README.md

 Contributed by [Tianyu Gao](https://github.com/gaotianyu1350) and [Xu Han](https://github.com/THUCSTHanxu13).

 We released [OpenNRE](https://github.com/thunlp/OpenNRE), an open-source framework for neural relation extraction.
-This repository provides several relation extraction methods and a easy-to-use training and testing framework.
+This repository provides several relation extraction methods and an easy-to-use training and testing framework.